Denali–Mount McKinley naming dispute: Alaska State Board on Geographic Names name change

-Renewed efforts to change name – 2009 to 2015
+Renewed efforts to change official federal name – 2009 to 2015

-In 2009, the retirement of Regula reinvigorated interest in renaming the mountain.
+In 2009, the retirement of Regula reinvigorated interest in changing the mountain's federal name.
 Alaska State Representative Scott Kawasaki sponsored Alaska House Joint Resolution 15, which urges the U.S. Congress to rename the mountain Denali.
 Despite efforts in Alaska, Ohio Representatives Betty Sutton and Tim Ryan assumed Regula's role as congressional guardians of the Mount McKinley name and introduced H.R.
 229 which reads: "Notwithstanding any other authority of law, the mountain located 63 degrees 04 minutes 12 seconds north, by 151 degrees 00 minutes 18 seconds west shall continue to be named and referred to for all purposes as Mount McKinley."

 A January 2015 bill submitted by Alaska Senator Lisa Murkowski once again proposed renaming the peak to Denali.
 In June 2015 testimony to Congress, the National Park Service's associate director stated that the NPS "has no objection to adopting the name of Denali for Mt.
 McKinley".

-Denali established as official name
+2015: Official federal name changed to Denali

-On August 30, 2015, Sally Jewell announced that the mountain would be renamed Denali, under authority of federal law which permits her as Secretary of the Interior to name geographic features if the Board on Geographic Names does not act within a "reasonable" period of time.
-In media interviews, Jewell cited the board's failure to act on the state's four-decade-old request, saying "I think any of us would think that 40 years is an unreasonable amount of time."
+On August 28, 2015, Sally Jewell renamed the mountain Denali, under authority of federal law which permits her, as Secretary of the Interior, to name geographic features if the Board on Geographic Names does not act within a "reasonable" period of time.
+In media interviews, Jewell cited the board's failure to act on the state's four-decade-old request, saying, "I think any of us would think that 40 years is an unreasonable amount of time."